-The orange chart shows that this guy was running an average axle position of 52% (20-25% is a good guy for the average person).
+The orange chart shows that this guy was running an average axle position of 52% (20-25% is a good guide for the average person).
 He had had a shop set up.
 This shock needs a lot more air pressure! (notice that the lower orange chart show 7 bottom outs in a short section of trail centre riding.
-I don't know how this guy was getting down the more gnarly stuff)
+I don't know how this guy was getting down the more gnarly stuff).

 At this stage we'll also spot things like incorrect springs on coil shocks.